WorldHealthOrganization/tng-participant-template/README.md

 # Prerequisites

-1) Create an private git repository either on github, gitlab or similiar.
+1) Create an private git repository on github.
 2) Prepare the following information for onboarding request:
-    - Environment (DEV, UAT, PROD)
+    - Environment Repository (all private to hide uploaders identity) (DEV, UAT, PROD)
     - Repository URL
-    - (Optional) Access Token for Repository
+    - Invite WHO Bot User to Repository (with read rights).
-    - GPG Keys of responsible persons
+    - Create GPG Keys for responsible persons for each Environment (for tagging)
+3) Fill in content for your country
 # Procedure

-1) Fork/Clone this repository for Dev, UAT and Prod in your github repository.
-Ensure that at least the prod repository is private to disclose the identity of the uploaders.
-2) Add to this repositories the Bot User XXXXXXXXX
-3) Prepare for each environment GPG Key Pairs
-4) Create Tags for new Informations and sign it with the GPG Pairs
+1) The Repo will be onboarded + the GPG keys
+2) The Bot user clones the latest tag of your private repo and verifies the signature of the tag against the onboarded GPG keys
+3) After verification the content will be took over for your country
+4) The bot creates a PR

+# Domains

+For further domains, add a new folder under onboarding and copy the DCC folder structure.

+Available Domains:

+- DCC
+- DDCC
+- DIVOC
+- ICAO